-2017 Honda Civic vs Civic Sport Plus: Which Type-R-Based Car Is The Better Buy?
+2017 Honda Civic vs Civic Sport Plus: Which Type-R-Inspired Car Is Better?

 The 10th-generation Honda Civic arguably embodies Honda’s best efforts in recent years.
 Over the last few years, the iconic Civic became synonymous with the idea of a car that is extremely reliable but plainly designed.
 With the 10th-generation Civic, however, Honda decided to shake things up, designing the new Civic as an entirely new car built on an entirely different platform.
-The result, of course, was current Civic, a car with the brand’s classic reliability coupled with and aggressive new look and improved performance.
+The result, of course, was the current Civic, a car with the brand’s classic reliability coupled with and aggressive new look and improved performance.

 The 2017 Honda Civic has numerous variants, ranging from the entry-level 1.0-liter version to the fire-breathing Civic Type-R that is set to be released sometime later this year.
 What is currently available now, however, are two particular versions of the iconic car, both of which appear to be inspired by the performance-based origins of the Civic Type-R. With so many options to choose from, here is a brief guide on two of the Civic’s popular variations – the regular 2017 Honda Civic and the Civic Sport Plus.
 Here’s what each car has to offer.